 The reservation system only applies to out-of-state visitors.
 Hawaii residents do not need a Diamond Head reservation as long as they have a Hawaii State driver's license or Hawaii State ID.

-Out-of-state visitors accompanying Hawaii residents and visitors on commercial tours and trolleys will also need to make a reservation.
+Out-of-state visitors accompanying Hawaii residents as well as visitors on commercial tours and trolleys will still need to make reservations.

 Registered tour operators will be able to make reservations on your behalf via their own Diamond Head reservation portal, so please contact your tour operator to confirm your reservation or if you need to reserve your spot on your own.